Pokeglitch/abstract-rgbds/README.md

   * `Isolate` - Whether or not methods higher up the Interface stack are accessible
     * Default: `true`

-The standard is to assign properties to an instance is with `#`, and to assign macros to an instance with `@`

 While not mandatory, the standard for all pre-defined Contexts is to automatically adds the reference to the Instance self as the first argument to all method calls.
 (Same as how Python handles Classes).

 Therefore, the following is an example of setting an Interface as Isolated from within an Interface method: